Essay Writing Topics

 26. Your approach to learning and intellectual curiosity.
 If you love learning and think you have a unique approach to it, go for #26 one on our essay topics list!
 Here you can talk about what kind of student you are, both in and out of the classroom.
 And, you’ll likely have the added benefit of sharing a bit about your passions and what inspires you.

 27. Your role in a group or team and what you learned from it.
-If you pick this topic from our essay topics list, think about words like “compromise,” “teamwork,” “communication.”
+If you pick this topic from our essay topics list, think about words like “compromise,” “teamwork,” and “communication.”
 Additionally, be sure to include anecdotes and specific examples that demonstrate whichever characteristics or skills you want to highlight.

 28. An experience that sparked your interest in a particular field or career.
 This topic is more often than not at the heart of any great “Why Major” essay.
 Focus on the journey, looking back on how you got to where you are today–and even where you hope to go in the future.